 NOTE: A Board Certified Behavior Analyst® (BCBA) coordinator must approve admission to this emphasis.
-Admission to the BCBA program course sequence requires a separate application with the Graduate and Professional Center and interview with the BCBA committee.
+Admission to the BCBA program course sequence requires a separate application with the Student Services Center and interview with the BCBA committee.

 The following nine-course sequence in applied behavior analysis, in its entirety, meets the 315 classroom hours of graduate-level instruction in the specified content areas established by the Behavior Analyst Certification Board® (BACB).
 Graduate students in the program must successfully complete all of the courses listed below to qualify to sit for the BCBA examination.
 Individual courses taken with a non-BCBA instructor or outside of APU’s BCBA nine-course sequence may not meet BCBA requirements.
 Contact the BACB for additional information.

 |ABA 504||Single-Case Designs: Measurement and Experimental Evaluation of Behavior||3|

 |ABA 515||Behavior Change Procedures in Applied Settings I||3|

 |ABA 524||Ethics in Applied Behavior Analysis||3|

 |ABA 534||Behavior Change Procedures in Applied Settings II||3|